 In eukaryotes, TCA cycle takes place in the mitochondria because all the enzymes of the cycle are located inside the mitochondria matrix.
-The TCA cycle is an important source of
+The TCA cycle is an important source of precursors or building blocks for the synthesis of molecules such as amino acids, purine bases, cholesterol and porphyrins.

 The cycle starts when a four-carbon compound (oxaloacetate) condenses with a two carbon acetyl unit of acetyl coA to yield a six carbon tricarboxylic acetate (citrate).
 In a cyclic series of reactions (figure 2.1) the isomer of citrate (isocitrate) is oxidativelydecarboxylated (one molecule of CO2 is released).
-The resulting five carbon compound, α -ketoglutarate is also oxidativelydecarboxylated (another molecule of CO2 is also released) to yield a four-carbon compound (succinate).
+The resulting five carbon compound, $\alpha$ ketoglutarate is also oxidativelydecarboxylated (another molecule of CO2 is also released) to yield a four-carbon compound (succinate).
 Oxaloacetate, the starting material is eventually regenerated through the formation of fumarate and malate.
 Oxaloacetate's function in kreb's cycle can be described as catalytic in nature because the compound participates in the oxidation reaction and it is regenerated at the end of the cycle.
 Carboxylation of pyruvate is the major source of oxaloacetate as the starting materials for the cycle.